kasumaz/AdultOLgenesis/README.md

 Further information on optimization of this method can be provided by its developer Dr Marco Mendoza Parra mmendoza@genoscope.cns.fr

-A major advancement in this tool unlike any other gene network analysis tool is that transcriptional regulation of target-genes can be defined as gene activation or gene repression, which is unlike another method.
+A major advancement in this gene network analysis tool is that is enables transcriptional regulation of target-genes to be defined as gene activation or gene repression, which is unlike any other method.

 ![ref fig](https://user-images.githubusercontent.com/31452870/79357244-0f53b500-7f40-11ea-955f-49e529e68cac.jpg)